luccareinehr/clang-format-action/README.md

 # Clang format Github action

 This project can be used to run clang-format on every push using Github actions.
-Uses Microsoft codestyle by default.
+Uses ~~Microsoft~~ **.clang-format file** codestyle by default.

+**Also doesn't format files in the components/ directory.**

 ## Usage